-• It depends on where you are going and what you will be doing.
-Use the destination tool on cdc.gov/travel to find the vaccines and medications you need for your next trip, and schedule an appointment with your doctor or travel medicine specialist at least a month before traveling to get recommended or required vaccines and medicines.
+It depends on where you are going and what you will be doing.
+Use the destination tool on cdc.gov/travel to find the vaccines and medications you need for your next trip, and schedule an appointment with your doctor or travel medicine specialist at least 2 months before traveling to get recommended or required vaccines and medicines.

-What is the difference between routine, recommended, and required vaccines?
+What is the difference between routine, required, and recommended vaccines?